letsgogeeky/transcendence/README.md

 Count of Minor modules: 3<br>
 Total: 10.5<br>

 ## 📜 License

 This project is released under the [MIT License](https://github.com/bitsbyMK/transcendence?tab=License-1-ov-file).
 Contributions are welcome!

+## 🫶 Acknowledgments

+_We’d like to give a special thanks to [Ramy](https://github.com/letsgogeeky) for his incredible project management and coordination of the team.
+Without his guidance, this project wouldn’t have been nearly as fun or as smooth!_